eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/README.md

 - **Backlog:** Feature agreed to be developed and implementation scheduled.
 - **In Development:** Feature under development.
 - **Done:** Feature ready and published.
 Item on the roadmap provides information about the feauture and link to the release notes.

+The roadmap is primarily updated quarterly regarding the schedule.
+Significant changes will be announced in the [discussion](https://github.com/eu-digital-identity-wallet/eudi-wallet-reference-implementation-roadmap/discussions).

 You can view the roadmap via planned release timetable ([quarter view](https://github.com/orgs/eu-digital-identity-wallet/projects/24/views/2)) or development status ([status view](https://github.com/orgs/eu-digital-identity-wallet/projects/24/views/1)).